thomnico/kitt-ai-monorepo/apps/android/plan.md

 The following scenarios will be executed to validate the voice interaction flow:

 ### 4.1 Basic Speech Recognition and Response
-- **Objective**: Verify that the app can transcribe simple user input and respond audibly.
+- **Objective**: Verify that the app can transcribe simple user input and respond audibly, critical for Android Auto voice-first interaction.
 - **Input**: User says a short, clear phrase like "Hello" or "Tell me the time."
 - **Expected Output**:
-  - The app displays "Listening..." when the user presses the "Start Listening" button.
+  - The app indicates listening mode (via audio cue or minimal visual indicator) when activated.
-  - The transcribed text (e.g., "Hello") appears in the TextView within 2-3 seconds after speech ends.
+  - The transcribed text (e.g., "Hello") is processed within 2-3 seconds after speech ends, with no debugging text displayed on the Android Auto dashboard.
   - The app responds audibly with "Do you want me to repeat?" immediately after transcription.
 - **Environment**: Quiet setting to minimize background noise interference.